graalvm/workshops/vscode-tools-for-micronaut/README.md

 # ![Lab Flask](../images/lab-flask.png) VS Code Tools for Micronaut

 In this lab we will introduce you to the Micronaut&reg; tooling available within VS Code.
 This tooling is very feature rich and makes building and working with Micronaut applciations easy.

-### blab intro
+Let's get started.

-Estimated lab time: 60 minutes
+**Estimated lab time: 90 minutes**

 ## Lab Objectives